What Happens if a Doctor Makes a Mistake?

 Doctor Mistakes and Medical Malpractice

-As humans, we make mistakes.
-Nobody is perfect.
-But what happens if a doctor makes a mistake?
-When you’re a doctor, a mistake can cost patients a limb or their lives.
-As such, the law allows patients to hold doctors accountable for these mistakes.
-However, it’s not as simple as making a claim, the doctor admitting his or her mistake, and you going on your merry way.
+?
+When you're a doctor, making a mistake can cost patients a limb or their lives.
+As such, civil law allows patients to hold doctors accountable for these mistakes.
+However, it's not as simple as making a claim, the doctor admitting his or her mistake, and you going on your merry way.
+When a doctor makes a mistake, it may constitute medical malpractice.
 When a doctor makes a mistake, it may constitute medical malpractice.
 If you think you may have a medical malpractice claim, contact a licensed Florida malpractice attorney without delay.

 What Is Medical Malpractice?